 We were never a big dessert family growing up.
-Perhaps it explains my lack of sweet tooth as an adult but the only “dessert” we regularly had on hand were dried apricots, dates, fresh apples or raisins.
+Perhaps this explains my lack of sweet tooth as an adult!
+We usually had dried apricots, dates, fresh apples or raisins as “dessert”.
 We were more likely to end the evening with Sleepy Time Tea than a piece of pie.

 One item that would appear in the pantry from time to time was fig newtons.
 (PS: Did you know they aren’t called fig newtons anymore?
 They are now called Newtons – fig flavor.
 Who knew?)

-As much as I adore those little cookies (fruit and cake!) and the childhood memories they bring back, the minute I see the 25 ingredients (!!!) listed on the back of the package, I am quickly reminded that there are certain aspects of my childhood I don’t wish to repeat.
+As much as I adore those little cookies and my childhood memories, when I see the 25 ingredients (!!!) listed on the back of the package, I remember there are certain aspects of my childhood that I don’t wish to repeat.

 The good news is that my no-bake version doesn’t require you to turn on the oven and is jam-packed with sweet fig flavor.
-My sugar-loving husband and toddler made a beeline to these beauties and couldn’t stop eating them which is always a good sign.
+My sugar-loving husband and kids made a beeline to these beauties and couldn’t stop eating them which is always a good sign.

-As an added bonus, each bite is full of heart-healthy omega 3 fats from the walnuts and flax seed plus a good dose of protein to keep blood sugars stabilized.
+As an added bonus, each bite is full of heart-healthy omega 3 fats from the walnuts and flax seed.
+Plus they each have a good dose of protein to keep blood sugars stabilized.
 Figs are also an excellent source of fiber, potassium and B vitamins.

 What is your favorite childhood cookie?
 I’d love to hear from you!